murray1978/A6502/Src/README.md

 ### Wozmon.asm
   In the Apple 1, loaded at 0xFF00

 ### Wozaci.asm
-  In the apple 1, loaded at 0xC000
+  In the apple 1, loaded at 0xC000, expects ECHO at 0xFFEF

 ### 6502mon.asm
+  Loaded at 0xFE00, makes up for a bit more space with the 8251a initalisation and echo code, there is a JSR to echo at 0xFFEF for the wozaci code.

 ### 6502aci.asm
+  Loaded at 0xC000, Not much to change, address is the same as the original, changes to return to monitor address, 8251a address.